 It is imperative that patients with concerns seek medical advice and openly discuss symptoms they may have.
 Second opinions should be sought if there is uncertainty in the diagnosis, as early detection provides the best chances for a positive outcome.

-Below are some examples of jury verdicts and settlements in Maryland and other jurisdictions in colon cancer misdiagnosis cases.
+Below are some examples of jury verdicts and settlements in Maryland and other jurisdictions in failure to timely diagnose colon cancer cases.
 These cases can be used to see the type of fact patterns that arise in these cases and can also give you a general understanding of how juries value these cases.

 - 2019, New York: $4,500,000 Settlement A urologist sends a patient to a radiologist for abdominal CT scans.
 The radiologist properly identified what appeared to be colon cancer on the images, but he did not call the patient or urologist to notify them directly.
 Instead, the radiologist listed the finding on the second page of their report and faxed it to the urologist.
 The urologist received the report but never bothered to look at the second page.
-As a result of this communication failure, the diagnosis of the patient’s colon cancer was delayed for 19 months, at which point it was less treatable.
-He sues both the radiologist and the urologist and each of them settle with the plaintiff.
+These kinds of communication errors are a common theme in failure to diagnose colon cancer lawsuits.
+This communication failure led to a 19 month day in diagnosis.
+He hired a lawyer and sued both the radiologist and the urologist.

-- 2018, Ohio: $5,200,000 Verdict A patient went to the doctor’s office complaining of blood in his stool and was examined by the defendant physician's assistant under the supervision of the defendant doctor.
+- 2018, Ohio: $5,200,000 Verdict A patient went to the doctor’s office complaining of blood in his stool and was examined by the defendant physician's assistant.
 Neither the PA nor the doctor elected to perform medical tests that would have ruled out rectal cancer, colon cancer, or polyps as the source of the plaintiff's bleeding.
 A year later, the plaintiff had a colonoscopy done.
 The procedure uncovered a tumor in his colon.
 By then, the cancer was stage IV and had spread to his liver.
 He died within a year and his family sues, accusing the defendants of breaching the standard of care by failing to order the tests that would have provided earlier detection of his colon cancer.
-The defendants deny liability, but the jury awards $5.2 million.

-- 2018, Pennsylvania: $450,000 Settlement A 52-year-old male patient was under the care of his family doctor.
+- 2018, Pennsylvania: $450,000 Settlement This is another failure to communicate colon cancer misdiagnosis lawsuit.
+A 52-year-old male patient was under the care of his family doctor.
 Although the patient had a significant family history of colon cancer and other risk factors, the defendant doctor failed to schedule routine monitoring with colonoscopies and biopsies at the required time intervals.
 He was eventually diagnosed with advanced-stage colon cancer and died soon after.
-His estate brings a wrongful death action claiming that the defendant family practice doctor was negligent in not having the patient undergo colonoscopies.
+His family hires a colon cancer misdiagnosis lawyer and brings a wrongful death lawsuit claiming that the GP was negligent in not having the patient undergo colonoscopies.
 The defendant claims that the patient was notified by mailings but did not follow up.
-Either way, the communication was severely lacking, a common theme in cancer lawsuits.
-The case eventually settles for $450,000.
+Why only a $450,000 settlement.
+We can't know all of the reasons.
+But the average colon cancer misdiagnosis settlement will be less if the patient makes a full recovery.

 - 2017, New York: $4,500,000 Settlement The plaintiff, a 49-year-old male, underwent radiology imaging before a kidney stone procedure.
-The radiology report that was submitted to the defendant urologist cleared the plaintiff for the kidney stone procedure.
+The radiology report that was submitted to the urologist cleared the plaintiff for the kidney stone procedure.
 On the second page of the report, the radiologist noted that he identified a potentially cancerous mass in the colon.
 Unfortunately, the urologist never read the second page of the report, so nothing was done.
 Almost two years pass before the plaintiff’s colon cancer is eventually diagnosed.
-He sues the urologist and the radiologist for malpractice which resulted in a 19-month delay in diagnosis and treatment of his colon cancer.
-The case settles for $4.5 million.
+He hires a malpractice attorney and sues the urologist and the radiologist for malpractice which resulted in a 19-month delay in diagnosis and treatment of his colon cancer.

-- 2017, Ohio: $5,200,000 Verdict A deceased patient, a male in his late 30s, underwent a colonoscopy, during which potentially suspicious tissue was noted.
-The defendant gastroenterology practice failed to order a biopsy of tissue, resulting in a long delay in the diagnosis of patient’s colon cancer.
-By the time the cancer was diagnosed, it had already spread, and the patient died shortly afterward.
-He is survived by a wife and 3 minor children.
-His estate sues for wrongful death, claiming the defendants breached the standard of care by failing to order biopsies.
-The case goes to trial and a jury awards $5.2 million.
+- 2017, Ohio: $5,200,000 Verdict A man underwent a colonoscopy.
+Suspicious tissue was noted.
+The gastroenterologist failed to order a biopsy of tissue.
+This resulted in a long delay in the diagnosis of colon cancer.
+When the cancer was diagnosed, it had already spread.
+The man died.
+He left behind a wife and 3 minor children.
+His family hired an attorney and sued for wrongful death, claiming the defendants breached the standard of care by failing to order biopsies.

 - 2014, New Jersey: $1.5 Million Verdict A 54-year-old woman’s family contends in a wrongful death lawsuit that the defendant, a gastroenterologist, negligently failed to visualize the cecum during a colonoscopy that would have detected her cancer.